 Are you working remotely?
 You'll still need to know the signs and symptoms of heat illnesses.
 Please take the online training to learn your role in preventing heat related illnesses at work.
-If you'd like to request an instructor-led session, please contact the UO Occupational Health & Safety Manager, Haily Griffith.
+If you'd like to request an instructor-led session, please contact the UO Occupational Health and Safety Manager, Haily Griffith.

 - Haily Griffith, Occupational Health and Safety Manager (P) 541-346-2962

 - Justin Zunker, Occupational Safety Officer (P) 541-346-0780

 - Michelle Gillette, Ergonomic and Safety Coordinator (P) 541-346-8084